 AIR POLLUTION AND YOUR HEALTH

-Air pollution refers to the presence of certain gases and solid and liquid particles called aerosols that are harmful to health and the environment.
-Most air pollutants are caused by burning fossil fuels – in power plants, refineries, industry, and transportation.
-Natural air pollution sources include dust, pollen, mold, and wildfires but accounts for a fraction of current pollution levels.
+Air pollution refers to certain gases and solid and liquid particles called aerosols that harm health and the environment.
+Most air pollutants are caused by the burning of fossil fuels – in power plants, refineries, industry, and transportation.
+Natural air pollution sources (including dust, pollen, mold, and wildfires) account for a fraction of today’s pollution.

 Air pollution is generally defined using two primary standards:

 1. Target Health Values based on international standards – such as those set by the World Health Organization.
 These values are generally not feasible in Israel and, therefore, not mandatory.

 2. Environmental Standards – currently feasible in Israel and therefore mandatory.
 Values exceeding these levels violate the law.